 Table 11.
-FDA Appropriations and User Fees, by Program Area^a(millions of dollars)
+FDA Appropriations and User Fees, by Program Area^a

-15 Over the years, Center names change as administrations reconfigure duties and management responsibilities.
-The appropriation program lines, however, have remained constant and represent activities carried out by administrative units and by staff in the FDAwide units such as the Office of Regulatory Affairs.
-For the last few years, the food program has been housed in the Center for Food Safety and Applied Nutrition (CFSAN); the human drugs program in the Center for Drug Evaluation and Research (CDER); the biologics program in the Center for Veterinary Medicine (CVM); and the devices program in the Center for Devices and Radiological Health (CDRH).
+16 Over the years, Center names change as administrations reconfigure duties and management responsibilities.
+The appropriation program lines, however, have remained constant and represent activities carried out by administrative units and by staff in the FDA-wide units such as the Office of Regulatory Affairs.
+For the last few years, the food program has been housed in the Center for Food Safety and Applied Nutrition (CFSAN); the human drugs program in the Center for Drug Evaluation and Research (CDER); the biologics program in the Center for Biologics Evaluation and Research (CBER); the animal drugs and feed program in the Center for Veterinary Medicine (CVM); and the devices program in the Center for Devices and Radiological Health (CDRH).
 The National Center for Toxicological Research (NCTR) is also a separate program line.